Cadexcy23/ConsoleApplication1/README.md

 Once you have obtained a pickaxe, you can mine ore.\
 ![image](https://github.com/Cadexcy23/ConsoleApplication1/assets/51723869/ae4dcd8a-551d-4a8a-83c5-7d42c7b274d3)

-Take your ore to the furnace to smelt it up.\
+Smelt ore at the furnace.\
 ![image](https://github.com/Cadexcy23/ConsoleApplication1/assets/51723869/60a59c1e-8d36-444f-8f72-762dc7f7e006)

 Take those bars to the anvil and craft some gear. (combat not included)\